smorello87/intro-to-omeka/sections/digitalexhibitions.md

 Tags: fifthavestore
 ```

 A “slug” is the user friendly and URL valid name of a dynamic Omeka page.
-Most common usage of this feature is to create a permalink for each page.
+The most common usage of this feature is to create a permalink for each page.
 Omeka automatically generates post slugs from a post’s title, or we can tweak it according to our needs.

-Just like with items and collections, we can also set our exhibits as public/private and/or featured.
-Once you’ve entered the information, click on _Save Changes_.
+Just like with items and collections, you can also set your exhibits as public/private and/or featured.
+Click on _Save Changes_ to change your exhibition.
+Below is what your exhibit's main page is going to look like.

 ![preview1](exhibits3.png)

-Exhibitions are also modular and Omeka allows us to create custom layouts for our exhibition pages.
+Omeka allows us to create custom layouts for our exhibition pages.
 Now that we created our exhibition, let’s add a couple of sample pages to it.

 ## Add an Exhibit Page